openshift-labs/learn-katacoda/intro-openshift/getting-started/5routes.md

-While _Services_ provide internal abstraction and load balancing within an OpenShift environment, sometimes clients (users, systems, devices, etc.)
+_Services_ provide internal abstraction and load balancing within an OpenShift environment, sometimes clients (users, systems, devices, etc.)
 **outside** of OpenShift need to access an application.
 The way that external clients are able to access applications running in OpenShift is through the